 All involved in Children’s Liturgy have agreed a common approach to running and improving the Liturgy sessions.
 The Liturgy group meet regularly to discuss and plan the sessions.
 Each member of the group then receives the format for each Sunday.

 The format for each session is the same however the only thing that is different is the Gospel Reading which is the same as the Gospel Reading in the main Mass.

 What age group?

 Children are split into two groups each week.
 Children between 3 to 5 years are in one group and children from 6 years to the age of preparation for First Holy Communion are in the second group.
-Parental attendance is not required however parents who attend in the younger old do so on condition that they assist throughout the session.
-Each group has two catechists which have had training and are CRB checked.
+Parental attendance is not required however parents who would like to accompany their children and assist them are welcomed to do so.
+Each group has two catechists who have had training and are DBS checked.

 Where do the children gather?

 As the priest enters the church the catechists and the children follow him.
 The children gather at the front of the church in front of the altar at beginning of mass.
 The priest provides the greeting and introduces the theme for the Liturgy session.
-He then hands the Bible to one of the children.
-The Children then file out of the church downstairs to the two rooms were the session takes place.
+The Children then file out of the church downstairs to the two rooms where the session takes place.